Universal Plug-and-Play Content Translation for SitecoreAI: Introducing the XCentium Content Translate Marketplace App

 Step 2: Choose Which Fields to Translate

 After selecting a service, the panel fetches all translatable fields for the current page.
-This is where the field classification engine kicks in.
-The app parses the page's presentation definition to find not just the page item's own fields but also the datasource items backing each component on the page.
-Every Hero, every Rich Text block, every Promo.
-Their fields appear in a unified, deduplicated list.
+The field classification engine parses the page’s presentation definition to find both the page item’s own fields and the datasource items backing each component on the page.

-Editors can filter by field type using toggles (Single Line, Multi-Line, Rich Text) and select exactly the fields they want to include.
-The field list groups fields by component, making it easy to translate the Hero section separately from the footer.
+Editors can filter by field type using toggles such as Single Line, Multi-Line, and Rich Text.
+Fields are grouped by component, making it easy to translate sections independently.

 Step 3: Pick Your Target Language

-Step 3 pulls the list of configured Sitecore languages directly from the Sitecore instance not from a hard-coded list inside the app.
-This means if your Sitecore environment has fr-CA, de-DE, and ja-JP configured, those are the exact options you see.
-No mismatches between what Sitecore knows and what the translation panel offers.
+Step 3 pulls the list of configured Sitecore languages directly from the Sitecore instance rather than from a hard-coded list inside the app.
+If your Sitecore environment includes fr-CA, de-DE, and ja-JP, those are the exact options editors see.

-The source language is fixed to English (en) in this version, reflecting the typical enterprise pattern where English is the authoritative source of truth.
-The summary panel shows a count of the selected fields that will be translated.
+The source language is fixed to English (en) in this version, reflecting the common enterprise pattern where English is the primary content source.

 Step 4: Translate, Review, and Apply

-Once translation completes, a side-by-side diff preview appears.
-For rich text fields, editors can toggle between the raw HTML view and a rendered preview, giving them confidence that formatting survived the translation pass.
+Once translation completes, editors see a side-by-side diff preview.
+For rich text fields, they can toggle between raw HTML and rendered preview to confirm formatting is preserved.

 What This Looks Like in Practice

-Here is an example end-to-end flow for a marketing team running a global campaign:
+Here is an example end-to-end workflow for a marketing team running a global campaign:

-- Selects Azure AI Translator (pre-configured by the Sitecore admin).
+3. Selects Azure AI Translator configured by the Sitecore administrator.

-- Clicks Apply to Sitecore the French CA language version is created and populated automatically.
+8. Clicks Apply to Sitecore to create the language version automatically.

-What used to take 15–20 minutes of copy-paste, version creation, and re-entry now takes under five minutes, with no risk of human error in the copy-paste step.
+What once required 15 to 20 minutes of copying, pasting, version creation, and manual entry now takes under five minutes with significantly reduced risk of human error.

 The Bigger Picture

-What XCentium has built here is not just a translation tool.
-It is a pattern.
-The same architecture a service-agnostic wizard, administrator-managed configuration in Sitecore, server-side API proxying, and a tight SDK integration can be applied to any content enrichment workflow that touches external services.
+What XCentium has built here is more than a translation tool.
+It represents a reusable architectural pattern.
+The same service-agnostic wizard, administrator-managed configuration in Sitecore, server-side API proxying, and tight SDK integration can power many types of content enrichment workflows that rely on external services.

-The plug-and-play metaphor the product was built around is real point it at a new translation API, register the adapter, update the Sitecore settings tree, and editors get a new option in their service dropdown the next time they open the panel.
-No redeployment of the wizard.
-No retraining of the team.
+The plug-and-play philosophy behind the product is practical and scalable.
+Register a new translation API, add the adapter, update the Sitecore settings tree, and editors immediately see the new service in their dropdown without redeploying the application.

-For Sitecore customers who have been waiting for a first-class, vendor-neutral translation experience inside Pages this is it.
+For Sitecore customers who have been waiting for a vendor-neutral translation experience directly inside Pages, this solution delivers exactly that.